Medically reviewed by Drugs.com. Last updated on Apr 30, 2022.

-Most cases are mild and usually improve on their own.
+Pericarditis is usually mild and goes away without treatment.
 Treatment for more-severe cases may include medications and, rarely, surgery.
-Early diagnosis and treatment may help to reduce the risk of long-term complications from pericarditis.
+Early diagnosis and treatment may help reduce the risk of long-term complications from pericarditis.

 - Low-grade fever

 The specific symptoms depend on the type of pericarditis.
 Pericarditis is grouped into different categories, according to the pattern of symptoms and how long symptoms last.

 - Acute pericarditis begins suddenly but doesn't last longer than three weeks.
 Future episodes can occur.
 It may be difficult to tell the difference between acute pericarditis and pain due to a heart attack.

 - Recurrent pericarditis occurs about four to six weeks after an episode of acute pericarditis with no symptoms in between.

 - Incessant pericarditis lasts about four to six weeks but less than three months.
 The symptoms are continuous.